 What Is Motivational Interviewing?

-Motivational interviewing (MI) is a form of collaborative conversation for strengthening a person's own motivation and commitment to change.
+Motivational interviewing (MI) is a collaborative conversation style for strengthening a person's own motivation and commitment to change.

 MI helps others become willing, able and ready for change.
 MI is designed to strengthen an individual's motivation for and movement toward a specific goal by eliciting and exploring the person's own reasons for change within an atmosphere of acceptance and compassion.

-MI has been shown to outperform traditional persuasion strategies (such as advice-giving, education, and confrontation) for promoting sustainable behavior change.
+MI outperforms traditional advice-giving for promoting sustainable behavior change.
 In contrast to persuasion strategies that seek to compel change through external mechanisms, MI strengthens an individual's intrinsic motivation through enhancing willingness, ability and commitment for positive change.
-MI does not impose change, but rather supports sustainable change in a manner congruent with the person's own values, concerns, beliefs and wishes.
+MI does not impose change, but rather supports sustainable change in a manner congruent with the person's own values, strengths and wishes.

 You can visit the official MINT Website at: www.motivationinterviewing.org